svmiller/svmiller.github.io/_posts/2018-02-03-r-markdown-xaringan-theme.md

 ## So What Fun Stuff Can You Do With Xaringan?

 Well, [here's my presentation using Xaringan](http://svmiller.com/miscellany/svm-xaringan-example.html#1).
 Long story short, you can have all sorts of fun.
-Click on the following frame and start clicking left to see the presentation if you don't want to follow the link in the first sentence in this paragraph.
+Click on the following frame and start clicking right to see the presentation if you don't want to follow the link in the first sentence in this paragraph.

 <iframe src="http://svmiller.com/miscellany/svm-xaringan-example.html" class="gde-frame" style="height: 400px; width: 100%; border: none;" scrolling="yes"></iframe>